kirame09/sparkpost-api-documentation/services/bounce-domains.md

 <div class="alert alert-info"><strong>Note:</strong> Only one custom bounce domain is permitted per account at this time.</div>

 Bounce domains are used to report bounces AKA emails that were rejected from the recipient server.
-By adding a custom bounce domain to your account, you can customize the address that is used for the Return Path header, which is the destination for out of band bounces.
-This custom bounce domain overrides the default Return-Path (also known as the envelope FROM) value of "sparkpostmail.com" for all messages sent.
+By adding a custom bounce domain to your account, you can customize the address that is used for the `Return-Path` header, which is the destination for out of band bounces.
+This custom bounce domain overrides the default `Return-Path` (also known as the envelope FROM) value of "sparkpostmail.com" for all messages sent.

 <div class="alert alert-info"><strong>Note</strong>: Use of a bounce domain requires adding a CNAME record to your DNS.
 See <a href="https://support.sparkpost.com/customer/portal/articles/2371794">this support article</a> for details.</div>